martinsorich/fm-arrow-key-navigation/README.md

 ## How to Use

-Open the file `ArrowKeyNav.fmp12` and start by clicking into any field.
+Open the file `ArrowKeyNav.fmp12` and start by entering into any field.

 Pressing → (right arrow) is similar to using the tab key and will move the cursor into the adjacent field on the right and higlight the contents of the field.
 The ← moves the cursor in the opposite (left) direction.